oppiliappan/site/posts/color_conundrum.md

 in rainbow barf.
 Use color to draw attention, not diverge it.

-At the same time, a book devoid of color is *boring!*.
-What is the takeaway from this 10 line paragraph?
+At the same time, a book devoid of color is *boring!* What is the takeaway from this 10 line paragraph?
 What are the technical terms used?